 In recent years, improvements in waste management in the UK have resulted in a reduction in the quantity of waste landfilled, and changes to the composition of waste as the recovery of recyclable materials has improved.
 This has been driven by a combination of measures, including setting recycling targets for local authorities; investment in recycling infrastructure and services; and increasing the cost of landfill via the landfill tax.
-The quantities of waste landfilled in the UK between 1990 and 2016 are shown in Figure 6-1.
+The quantities of waste landfilled in the UK between 1990 and 2017 are shown in Figure 6-1.

-Figure 6-1 Quantities of waste landfilled in the UK, 1990 to 2016
+Figure 6-1 Quantities of waste landfilled in the UK, 1990 to 2017

-The quantity of waste landfilled in the UK peaked at 105 Mt in 1995, and has steadily reduced to about half of this quantity by 2016.
+The quantity of waste landfilled in the UK peaked at 105 Mt in 1995 and has steadily reduced to about half of this quantity by 2017, although the quantity has been increasing in England, Wales and Northern Ireland since 2015.
 Over this period, the estimated proportion of paper and card, and food waste landfilled has reduced by more than two-thirds, and the proportion of garden waste has reduced by over half.
 The estimated proportions of sanitary waste landfilled has remained more constant.